OpenFn/Miracle-Feet/sms_docs/index.md

 1. Editing the message text in the translations document
 2. Copying and pasting the sheet to https://csvjson.com/csv2json
 3. Use the `json` output from the above applicaton to update the [`schedule_sms.js`] job(https://github.com/OpenFn/Miracle-Feet/blob/7e03d51ac07fa097f21bbaa8c3575a90a2f8f917/schedule_sms.js#L3)

+If you have question or need troubleshooting support contact **support@openfn.org**.